stepzen-dev/snippets/executable/persisted/README.md

 shasum -a 256 operations.graphql
 ```

-When _executable document_ are persisted using `@sdl(executables:)` the schema calculates the document identifiers automatically.
+When _executable documents_ are persisted using `@sdl(executables:)` the schema calculates the document identifiers automatically.

 ## Example